 - Appear high in search results by employing a good SEO strategy.

 Build status and in no time people will take your word for it.
-After all, you are the specialist!
+You are the specialist!
 It is very important not to abuse your authority.
 Be honest with your customers so that trust can be built.

 Principle 4: Commitment and consistency.

 “Yes, yes, yes, yes.”
-The more enthusiastic people are about something, the more often they simply say “yes.
-The influencing principle of commitment and consistency is all about getting a person excited and holding their attention.
+The more enthusiastic people are about something, the more often they just say “yes.
+This principle of influence is about getting someone excited.
+It is important to capture and hold their attention.
 It is the path to building a group of loyal customers.

 This is a process of small steps.
 Ask for something low-key first.
 As a result, people are more likely to give in and then remain loyal.
 You can apply this principle very well online as well.

 - Does a customer order something from you?
-Then ask for a limited amount of information, consider just a name, e-mail address and address.
+Then ask for a small amount of information.
+Think of a just a name, e-mail address and address.

 - Do you acquire customers by sending emails?
 Then don’t ask them to call you right away.
 Simply ask if they are interested.